cequence-io/babyagi-s/README.md

 To cover this functionality we rely on [OpenAI](https://github.com/cequence-io/openai-scala-client) and [Pinecone](https://github.com/cequence-io/pinecone-scala) Scala clients.

 **✔️ Important**: We are working now on an improved, cleaner version of BabyAGI, which means we will be functionally and architecturally diverging from the "reference point" - the original ported Scala version.
+We also provide [Azure form recognizer support](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence) for processing of documents by the AI agent.

 ## Config ⚙️